heycart/meteor/README.md

 # Meteor

-Meteor is Shopware’s open-source design system that drives our commerce solutions.
+Meteor is HeyCart’s open-source design system that drives our commerce solutions.
-Extend and customise every aspect of Shopware – create elegant, delightful, and accessible experiences.
+Extend and customise every aspect of HeyCart – create elegant, delightful, and accessible experiences.
 There are no limits to your imagination.

 ## How to navigate through this project

-This repository contains all project related to the Meteor Design System used and maintained by shopware and it's contributors.
+This repository contains all project related to the Meteor Design System used and maintained by heycart and it's contributors.

 ```shell
 meteor/